GenericStartup/Flutter-Calculator/README.md

 2. Once the download is complete, open the installer and be sure to click the option 'Desktop development with C++' <br/>

 Step 8: Set up an editor <br/>
+I personally reccomend VS Code... <br/>
+But here is the link to get you set up in your favorite IDE: https://docs.flutter.dev/get-started/editor?tab=vscode <br/>

+# Installation Guide for Mac